profsmith89/ctps/_sources/chap03.md

 Let's return to our `my_replace` function and think about it in terms of these abstraction and decomposition guidelines.
 As mentioned earlier, `my_replace` has a single, well-defined job: it makes a copy of the input string `s`, finds all occurrences of `old` substring in this copy, replaces these occurrences with the `new` substring, and returns the modified copy.

 Now let's ask, does `my_replace` work only on string objects?
 Our docstring says so, but that's just documentation.
 What we want to know, in the words of the second principle mentioned above, is it more general?
-In other words, will it execute successfully with any sequence object, which strings are simply one particular kind?
+In other words, will it execute successfully with any sequence object, which strings are simply one kind?
 For example, we discussed my office bookshelf as another example of a sequence object.
 Can we use `my_replace` to replace a subsequence in a bookshelf object?

 Notice that we're talking about two kinds of abstraction here.
 In this chapter, we have been discussing *functional abstraction*, which allows us to think about the effect of some block of statements (i.e., a function's body) on the state of our program without having to have detailed knowledge of the function's body.
 Our new question talks about *data abstraction*.
 This type of abstraction has us think about a specific object as an instance of a more general object.
 In our example, a string is a specific type of the more general sequence object.
 When thinking about a string object as a general sequence object, we ignore the characteristics of the object that make it a string, and we focus only on those characteristics that are true of every sequence object.